Integrated Trauma Training Program

 12:00 pm – 1:00 pm: Process Group

 I.C.P. was the first New York City psychotherapy training institute to offer comprehensive training in the theory and treatment of psychological trauma.
-We are deeply committed to trauma training that is integrated with more traditional clinical modalities.
-Since 2004, our program has been successively refined so that what you learn and when you learn it can successfully integrate theory and clinical practice.
+We are deeply committed to providing an integrative trauma training that is accessible to clinicians with varied backgrounds, including other clinical modalities.
+Since 2004, our program has been successfully refined to enhance application of theory with clinical practice.

-Our faculty are all psychodynamically trained.
-Most are skilled in one or more methods of trauma processing.
+Our faculty are all seasoned practitioners who are skilled in one or more methods of trauma processing.
 Many have published articles on trauma and other subjects.
 All of us are in active clinical practice ourselves.
 As a team we offer you literally thousands of hours of treatment and supervisory experience.
 Above all, we care deeply that the process of your learning is both challenging and supportive.

 Who is eligible for our Program?

-To be eligible for our program, you will need to have a masters in social work, mental health counseling or another related mental health field.
-In addition we usually require at least two years of post degree clinical experience.
-If you are not fully licensed, you can accrue hours towards your license in I.C.P.’s distinguished adult treatment clinic.
+To be eligible for our program, you will need to have a masters in mental health field like social work, mental health counseling, doctorate in psychology or other mental health professionals.
+In addition, we usually require at least two years of post-degree clinical experience.
+If you are not fully licensed, you can accrue hours towards your license in I.C.P.’s adult treatment clinic.